orientation/orientation/README.md

 - Go to the [Google Developers Console](https://console.developers.google.com/project) and create a new project
 - Once you've created the project, go to `APIs` and add the `Contacts API` and the `Google+ API` (you won't need a Google+ account to sign in, this is just an annoying Google quirk).
 - Then go to `Credentials` and `Create a new Client ID`.
 You'll need the app's production URL to complete this step so if you're using the Heroku button, do that first.
 You can use your production URL for the `JavaScript Origins` setting, but make sure to use `http://yourdomain.com/auth/google_oauth2/callback` for in the `Redirect URIs` setting.
 This will allow Google to redirect your users to Orientation when they're done allowing it to grab their information.
+- Don't forget to go update the `GOOGLE_KEY` and `GOOGLE_SECRET` environment variables with the credentials Google gave you when you created your Client ID, otherwise the redirection process will fail.

 ## Development